Skip to content

 Terminate

-Users will see a “Terminate” button that can shut down and end the session.
+Users will find a “TERMINATE” button that can shut down and end the session.
 Once selected, a confirmation dialog will be displayed.

 A dialog box is shown that asks if you want to terminate the exercise environment.
-A confirmation checkbox is under the text, a cancel button is in the bottom right, and the terminate button is to its right.
+A confirmation checkbox is under the text.
+The "CANCEL" button is in the bottom right with the "TERMINATE" button to its right.

 Have a Question?
 Contact Support